Strivin0311/llms-learning/abilities/prompt.md

-# Prompt Engineering on LLMs
+# Prompt Learning on LLMs
-*Here's some resources about Prompt Engineering on LLMs*
+*Here's some resources about Prompt Learning on LLMs*